sachinsridhar/Restaurant-Recommendation-System/Extended.md

 For the final stage of modelling, we sought to create a model that uses additional information about the users or restaurants provided in the dataset.
 We also engineered several features: day of the week the review was written, month the review was written, length of time the user was active on Yelp when review was written.

-For each of the combinations of variables below, we fit a regular regression, a ridge regression, and a random forest regression as some models may be better suited to certain types of problems.
-We then perform 10-fold cross validation to assess how well the model would perform out of sample:
+We fit an ordinary regression, a ridge regression, and a random forest regression, as some models may be better suited to certain types of problems, for each of the combinations of variables below:
 + Day and month that the review was written, and time user was active on Yelp
 + Restaurant cities as factor variables
 + Latitude and longitude, and their interaction with the state variable

-The output for the cross-validation exercise on the the third model, which proved to be the superior one, is displayed below.
+We then perform 10-fold cross validation to assess how well the model would perform out of sample.
+The output for the cross-validation exercise on the third set of predictors, which proved to be the superior one, is displayed below.
+The optimal regression technique was the random forest regression.

 ```python